brunobulgaron/brunobulgaron/README.md

 ### Hi there 👋, Bruno Bulgaron
 #### Fullstack Web Developer

-I'm Bruno, a 27 year old web developer from Brazil driven by my creativity to build amazing web applications and also to learn about new technologies.
+I'm Bruno, a 28 year old web developer from Brazil.

 Skills: React.JS | Node | Javascript | Typescript | SQL | HTML | CSS | Git

 - 🔭 I’m currently working as a Fullstack Web Developer at Ziro
-- 🌱 I’m currently learning Microservices Architeture, JAMStack
+- 🌱 I’m currently focused on React and Typescript
 - 💬 Ask me about my projects, my goals, anything
 - 📫 How to reach me: brunohbulgaron@gmail.com
 - ⚡ Fun fact: I'm also a keyboardist! 🎹🤘🏻